CodeByDanish/mono-repo-1.0/README.md

 # Angular Multi-Application Project

-This repository contains multiple Angular applications and a shared library for cross-application communication.
+This repository contains multiple Angular applications, Components and a shared library for cross-application communication.

 # Shared Library Service